 Mosquito Pool - Mosquitoes of the same species, collected from the same trap on the same date are pooled together for the purposes of laboratory testing.
-Culex tarsalis mosquitoes collected from one trap on a given night are placed in pools of 1-50 mosquitoes for WNV testing.
+Culex tarsalis mosquitoes collected from one trap on a given night are placed in pools of 1 - 50 mosquitoes for WNV testing.
 When more than 50 Culex tarsalis mosquitoes are collected from the same trap multiple pools are tested.
-Thus a positive pool refers to the detection of WNV in between 1-50 Culex tarsalis mosquitoes collected from a given trap.
+Thus a positive pool refers from a given trap. s to the dete ction of WN V in between 1 - 50 Culex tarsalis s mosquitoes collected